Health & Life Skills

-The Fresno Regional Foundation provided funding for two evidence-based teen pregnancy prevention programs for youth in the City and rural county Clubs sites.
+The Central Valley Community Foundation provided funding for two evidence-based teen pregnancy prevention programs for youth in the City and rural county Clubs sites.
 Safer Choices is a comprehensive teen pregnancy prevention program developed to educate teens on healthy relationships, parent-child communication, decision making, refusal skills, sexual transmitted infections, and other challenges that teens face.

 The Phoenix Program

 The Phoenix Program educates members on how to develop refusal skills and avoid gang involvement.
 Members learn about media manipulation, gateway drugs, decision making, and setting goals.